-- Income from sale or participation in a subsidiary in EU or non-EU countries
+Income from sale of participation in a subsidiary (CZ or another EU Member State resident).

 Note: Dividends paid by a subsidiary to parent company, that holds 10% share uninterrupted in the past 12 months, are exempt from taxation.
 Interest and Royalties could be also a tax exempt under the implemented EU directive.